Insider Selling: Ontrak, Inc. (NASDAQ:OTRK) Chairman Sells 15,000 Shares of Stock

-Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the company’s stock in a transaction dated Wednesday, August 18th.
-The stock was sold at an average price of $21.33, for a total value of $319,950.00.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Ontrak, Inc. (NASDAQ:OTRK) Chairman Terren S. Peizer sold 15,000 shares of the company’s stock in a transaction dated Wednesday, August 25th.
+The shares were sold at an average price of $11.48, for a total transaction of $172,200.00.
+The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.

-Ontrak (NASDAQ:OTRK) last issued its quarterly earnings data on Thursday, August 5th.
-The company reported ($0.31) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.52) by $0.21.
-Ontrak had a negative return on equity of 24.37% and a negative net margin of 16.70%.
-The business had revenue of $26.49 million for the quarter, compared to the consensus estimate of $22.01 million.
-Equities research analysts expect that Ontrak, Inc. will post -1.99 earnings per share for the current fiscal year.
+Ontrak (NASDAQ:OTRK) last released its quarterly earnings results on Thursday, August 5th.
+The company reported ($0.31) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.52) by $0.21.
+Ontrak had a negative net margin of 16.70% and a negative return on equity of 24.37%.
+The business had revenue of $26.49 million for the quarter, compared to analysts’ expectations of $22.01 million.
+As a group, equities analysts expect that Ontrak, Inc. will post -1.99 EPS for the current fiscal year.

-Hedge funds have recently modified their holdings of the business.
-Advisory Services Network LLC purchased a new stake in Ontrak during the second quarter valued at approximately $34,000.
-Citigroup Inc. grew its stake in shares of Ontrak by 98.7% during the second quarter.
-Citigroup Inc. now owns 1,194 shares of the company’s stock valued at $39,000 after buying an additional 593 shares during the last quarter.
-FORA Capital LLC bought a new position in shares of Ontrak during the second quarter valued at approximately $77,000.
-Principal Financial Group Inc. bought a new position in shares of Ontrak during the fourth quarter valued at approximately $220,000.
-Finally, JPMorgan Chase & Co. grew its stake in shares of Ontrak by 19.0% during the fourth quarter.
-JPMorgan Chase & Co. now owns 3,663 shares of the company’s stock valued at $226,000 after buying an additional 585 shares during the last quarter.
-Institutional investors and hedge funds own 28.97% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the business.
+Swiss National Bank boosted its stake in Ontrak by 3.2% in the first quarter.
+Swiss National Bank now owns 15,900 shares of the company’s stock valued at $518,000 after acquiring an additional 500 shares during the last quarter.
+JPMorgan Chase & Co. boosted its stake in Ontrak by 19.0% in the fourth quarter.
+JPMorgan Chase & Co. now owns 3,663 shares of the company’s stock valued at $226,000 after acquiring an additional 585 shares during the last quarter.
+Citigroup Inc. boosted its stake in Ontrak by 98.7% in the second quarter.
+Citigroup Inc. now owns 1,194 shares of the company’s stock valued at $39,000 after acquiring an additional 593 shares during the last quarter.
+Oppenheimer & Co.
+Inc. boosted its stake in Ontrak by 6.3% in the second quarter.
+Oppenheimer & Co.
+Inc. now owns 13,851 shares of the company’s stock valued at $450,000 after acquiring an additional 822 shares during the last quarter.
+Finally, Advisory Services Network LLC bought a new position in Ontrak in the second quarter valued at approximately $34,000.
+28.97% of the stock is currently owned by hedge funds and other institutional investors.

 Ontrak, Inc provides data analytics based behavioral health management and integrated treatment services to health plans.
 It offers services through its platform OnTrak solution which is designed to improve member health and at the same time, lower costs to the insurer for underserved populations where behavioral health conditions cause or exacerbate co-existing medical conditions.